Loading...

 register.
 Registers a user with a username and an optional email.

 session.
-Creates a .
+Creates a session.
 Called after registration or device linking.

 Here is how you register a user: